Q: Are you an 'AgTech' company?

 In addition, broccoli may be left unharvested due to a glut, in which case we can take that crop (including head, stem and stalk) and turn it in to product, so let the farmer make something from crop that would otherwise be a total loss.

-Our estimate is that, in total, there is up to 5x more broccoli biomass available to us than currently makes it to the supermarket shelf, and by working with us the farmer will share in this opportunity.
+Our estimate is that, in total, there is up to 5x more broccoli biomass available than currently makes it to the supermarket shelf, and by working with us the farmer will share in this opportunity.
 This high waste ratio is because more than 75% of the aboveground parts of broccoli are left in the field, and the majority of these are edible, and farmers may plant 17 plants for every 10 that are actually harvested.
 In addition, there may be losses due to cutting heads down to florets and also for aesthetic reasons.

 We expect our harvest capacity to increase as our 'Harvesta' technology evolves, part of which is the development of the data platform ('Intellia').
 This will evolve to support reporting of historic field performance with HPI (Historic Potential Index), field performance with yield map processing, harvest date prediction models and yield prediction models.
 We intend to improve the sensing on Harvesta to allow better selection based on characterisation of colour, and identification and reporting of disease and pests, and potentially sensing of soil characteristics.
 We hope that this data will allow more efficient use of fertilisers, more targeted use of insecticide, and better use of water to support regenerative agriculture, specifically with respect to soil health.